Dimitri Argyriou

 Responsibilities

-Dimitri serves as the Director of Berkeley Lab’s Advanced Light Source (ALS), bringing his extensive background as a physicist and scientific leader in “big science” projects to provide strategic vision and oversee comprehensive facility-wide operations.
-In this pivotal role, he is responsible for guiding one of the world’s premier x-ray synchrotron facilities, driving scientific innovation across multiple disciplines including materials science, chemistry, biology, and environmental science.
+Dimitri serves as the Interim Project Director of Berkeley Lab’s Advanced Light Source Upgrade Project (ALS-U), bringing his extensive experience as a physicist and scientific leader in large-scale research initiatives to provide strategic vision and oversee facility-wide operations.
+In this role, he is responsible for guiding one of the world’s premier x-ray synchrotron facilities through an ongoing upgrade of the ALS into the ALS-U era, endowing the facility with revolutionary x-ray capabilities that will advance scientific innovation across multiple disciplines including materials science, chemistry, biology, and environmental science.

-As the ALS Director, Dimitri leads complex strategic initiatives that maintain the facility’s global scientific leadership.
-He works closely with the ALS management team and staff, as well as the broader scientific community to develop and implement long-term plans that ensure continued technological innovation.
-His responsibilities include representing the ALS to the Department of Energy’s Office of Science, scientific advisory committees, and international forums, while also supporting critical projects like ALS-U and providing user-facility collaboration and insight towards becoming a fourth-generation light source.
+He is currently on leave from his role as ALS Division Director, where he leads complex strategic initiatives to maintain the facility’s global scientific leadership.
+In that capacity, he works closely with the ALS management team, staff, and the broader scientific community to develop and implement long-term plans that support continued technological innovation.
+His responsibilities include representing the ALS to the Department of Energy’s Office of Science, scientific advisory committees, and international forums.

 Biographical Information